-Cost function is a scalar functions which Quantifies the error factor of the Neural Network.
-Lower the cost function better the Neural network.
-Eg: MNIST Data set to classify the image, input image is digit 2 and the Neural network wrongly predicts it to be 3
+A cost function is a scalar function that quantifies the error factor of the neural network.
+Lower the cost function better the neural network.
+For example, while classifying the image in the MNIST dataset, the input image is digit 2, but the neural network wrongly predicts it to be 3.

 - Tanh function

-- Learning Rate : Learning rate is how fast the network learns new beliefs.
+- Learning rate: The learning rate is how fast the network learns its parameters.

-- Momentum : Parameter which helps to come out of local minima and smoothen the jumps while gradient decent.
+- Momentum: It is a parameter that helps to come out of the local minima and smoothen the jumps while gradient descent.

-As we add more and more hidden layers, back propagation becomes less and less useful in passing information to the lower layers.
-In effect, as information is passed back, the gradients begin to vanish and become small relative to the weights of the networks.
+As we add more and more hidden layers, backpropagation becomes less useful in passing information to the lower layers.
+In effect, as information is passed back, the gradients begin to vanish and become small relative to the weights of the network.

-Dropout is a simple way to prevent a Neural network from overfitting.
-Dropping out some of the units in neural network.
-In Reproduction nature produces offspring’s by combining distinct genes rather than strengthening co-adapting them.
+Dropout is a simple way to prevent a neural network from overfitting.
+It is the dropping out of some of the units in a neural network.
+It is similar to the natural reproduction process, where the nature produces offsprings by combining distinct genes (dropping out others) rather than strengthening the co-adapting of them.

-Long Short Term Memory – are explicitly designed to address the long term dependency problem, by maintaining a state what to remember and what to forget.
+Long short-term memory (LSTM) is explicitly designed to address the long-term dependency problem, by maintaining a state of what to remember and what to forget.